 It contains a large number of items, from archaeological textiles and sacred vestments to contemporary fabrics and historical tools and machinery.

 The “Museo dell'Arte della Lana” is located in the ex-wool mill complex in Stia.
 Besides keeping the historic memory of the wool mill alive, the museum offers visitors the chance to touch, smell, listen, learn, and try some of the hands-on actions involved in the art of wool making.

 UNOAERRE museum is the first Italian Museum dedicated to goldsmith art.
 The permanent collection boasts more than 2,000 works made in the last 90 years and it is constantly updated with the most representative pieces of contemporary jewellery so to preserve the future heritage of goldsmithery art and culture.

 In San Giuliano Terme, Fondazione Cerratelli has one of the most historical and dazzling collections of theatre and film costumes, housed in Villa Roncioni, vaunting 30,000 outfits that retrace the history of costume in Italy.

 Here you can admire costumes from Zeffirelli’s Romeo and Juliet, for which Danilo Donati won an Oscar as costume designer, as well as costumes from James Ivory’s A Room with a View and Zeffirelli’s The Taming of the Shrew.

-Since 2011, Gucci has had a three-floors museum inside the historic Palazzo della Mercanzia, located in Piazza Signoria.
+Gucci's very own exhibition space is housed inside the historic Palazzo della Mercanzia, located in Piazza Signoria.